jolllan/jolllan/README.md

 ### Hey

-/I'm a young french student having fun on linux
+I'm a young french student having fun on linux